td-github-training/td-github-training.github.io/docs/docs/basic/git/commits.md

 git revert
 ```

-#### Reverting a Single Commit
+**Reverting a Single Commit**

-If you've made a mistake in a commit and want to undo the changes made in that commit, you can use `git revert`:
+If you want to undo the changes made in a specific commit, you can use:

 ```bash
 git revert <commit-hash>
 ```

-This command will create a new commit that undoes the changes made in the commit specified by `<commit-hash>`.
-Your working directory will be updated to reflect the new commit.

-#### Reverting a Range of Commits
+**Reverting a Range of Commits**

-If you've made mistakes in a range of commits and want to undo all of them, you can use `git revert` with a commit range:
+If you've made mistakes in a range of commits and want to undo all of them, you can use:

 ```bash
 git revert <older-commit-hash>..<newer-commit-hash>
 ```

-This command will create new commits for each commit in the range that undo the changes made in those commits.
-Your working directory will be updated to reflect the new commits.

 >Note: The older commit is not included in the range.
 If you want to include it, use three dots instead of two:
 >